 In the case of mechanical chance games like flipping a coin or roulette, this does not hold for the same reasons as discussed.
 Independence.

 If you’re playing Roulette, flipping a coin, or something similar, don’t bother with waiting for a run to get an edge.
 You may as well just start betting straight away.
-The best strategy you can have is to set a limit and stick to it.
+The best strategy you can have is to go all in and walk away on your first bet.
+Not exactly fun.
+The next best is to set a limit and stick to it.
 It’s also worthwhile keeping a record of your profit / loss for each session so you are aware of your global profit / loss.
 It’s easy to remember the wins and forget about the losses.
-Personally, I opt for video games instead!
+Personally, I opt for video games instead.

 # density of tails outcomes tibble(p_tails = tails_tally/30) %>% ggplot(aes(x = p_tails)) + geom_density(fill = "purple2", alpha = 0.8, colour = "purple2") + geom_vline(xintercept = 0.5, linetype = 1) + geom_vline(xintercept = 0.493, linetype = 2) + annotate("segment", x = 0.493, xend = 0.64, y = 3, yend = 3, linetype = 2) + annotate("segment", x = 0.5, xend = 0.64, y = 2.7, yend = 2.7, linetype = 1) + annotate("text", x = 0.67, y = 3, label = "Mean: 0.493", size = 12, hjust = 0, family = "userfont") + annotate("text", x = 0.67, y = 2.7, label = "p = 0.5", size = 12, hjust = 0, family = "userfont") + theme_minimal() + theme( plot.title = element_blank(), axis.title = element_blank(), axis.text.y = element_blank(), axis.text.x = element_text(margin = margin(0.5, 0, 0.5, 0)), plot.subtitle = element_text(lineheight = 0.3, margin = margin(0, 0, 0, 50), hjust = 0) ) + scale_x_continuous(breaks = round(seq(5, 25, 5)/30, 1), labels = round(seq(5, 25, 5)/30, 1))Follow me on social media: